-What is J-Plasma Renuvion?
+What is Renuvion (J-Plasma)?

-J-Plasma Renuvion represents a paradigm shift in the way that we can resurface skin from above and tighten skin from below the skin’s surface.
-This next generation technology uses cold atmosphere plasma (CAP) to achieve a previously unobtainable level of tissue tightening and improvement.
+Renuvion (J-Plasma) represents a paradigm shift in the way that we can resurface skin from above and tighten skin from below the skin’s surface.
+This next generation technology uses Cold Atmosphere Plasma (CAP) to achieve a previously unobtainable level of tissue tightening and improvement.

-Areas Treated With J-Plasma Renuvion
+What Areas Can Be Treated With Renuvion (J-Plasma)?

-Any area on the body can use J-Plasma Renuvion for skin tightening.
+Any area on the body can use Renuvion (J-Plasma) for skin tightening.
 The most popular areas for treatment include:

-J-Plasma Renuvion in the head and neck region is used as external resurfacing.
+Renuvion (J-Plasma) in the head and neck region is used as external resurfacing.
 It has the power to erase years of sun damage and/or treatment below the skin surface along the lower face, jawline, and neck to restore the contours of younger days.
 The facial hand-piece can tighten the upper and lower eyelids, jowls, nasolabial folds, and lip lines.

-J-Plasma Renuvion Candidates
+Renuvion (J-Plasma) Candidates

-J-Plasma Renuvion is an excellent modality for patients with mild to moderate skin excess who do not want scars, incisions or extended downtime.
+Renuvion (J-Plasma) is an excellent modality for patients with mild to moderate skin excess who do not want scars, incisions or extended downtime.
 For the subcutaneous plasma treatment, any skin type is a good candidate.
 For the facial resurfacing hand-piece, only those with lighter skin types are candidates.

-How Does J-Plasma Renuvion Work?
+How Does Renuvion (J-Plasma) Work?

 Plasma energy is the fourth state of matter.
 It is the most abundant form of visible energy in the universe.
 Common examples of plasma in nature are lighting and the Aurora Borealis.
 When gas is exposed to an electrical charge, it creates plasma energy.
 This technology has been harnessed and used in medicine for decades in various forms.
 Any general surgery resident is awed at the effectiveness of the argon beam coagulator when they first see it in action.
 Helium plasma is unique in its requirement for only a small radio frequency charge to activate helium gas resulting in an abundant release of ionic energy.
 The active plasma beam is hugged by a cloud of cold helium gas, keeping the temperature between 100 to 150 degrees Fahrenheit.